-While there are so many graduation gift ideas that we could give to our accomplished kids, friends and relatives, we especially love the idea of giving a special, inspirational book for graduation gifts.
-Especially when it delivers messages of empowerment, adventure, and pursuing one’s dreams.
+While there are so many graduation gift ideas that we could give to this year’s accomplished graduates, from preschool to high school, we love the idea of giving sweet, inspirational books for graduation gifts.
+Especially when they deliver messages about empowerment, adventure, living your values, and pursuing your dreams.

-Just think of it as a glorified greeting card — and maybe slip in that gift card or cash they’re really hoping for, too.
+Just think of it as a upgraded greeting card — and maybe slip in the cash they’re really hoping for, too.